Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **Travel Arrangements:**

-    - In This stage, Prepare the Employee to Travel, once Travel Preparation is completed and it will moved to **Waiting for Travel** stage.
+    - In This stage, Prepare the Employee to Travel, once Travel Preparation is completed, Then it will moved to **Waiting for Travel** stage.

-    - Travel Arrangements is Applicable for who on accommodate in lodging.
+    - Travel Arrangements is Applicable, to who on Accommodate in lodging.

-    - Travel Arrangements is not applicable for who do not accommadate in Lodging.
+    - Travel Arrangements is not Applicable, to who do not Accommadate in Lodging.

      - Otherwise this stage **skipped** and moved to **Waiting for Travel** stage.